Axial Force given Tensile Stress in Shaft Solution

 How to Calculate Axial Force given Tensile Stress in Shaft?

-Axial Force given Tensile Stress in Shaft calculator uses Axial Force on Shaft = Tensile Stress in Shaft*pi*(Diameter of Shaft on Strength Basis^2)/4 to calculate the Axial Force on Shaft, The Axial Force given Tensile Stress in Shaft formula is defined as the compression or tension force acting in a member.
-If the axial force acts through the centroid of the member it is called concentric loading.
+Axial Force given Tensile Stress in Shaft calculator uses Axial Force on Shaft = Tensile Stress in Shaft*pi*(Diameter of Shaft on Strength Basis^2)/4 to calculate the Axial Force on Shaft, Axial Force given Tensile Stress in Shaft formula is defined as a measure of the force exerted along the longitudinal axis of a shaft, which is essential in shaft design to ensure the shaft can withstand the stress and load without failing, thereby preventing damage to the machine or its components.
 Axial Force on Shaft is denoted by Pax symbol.

 How to calculate Axial Force given Tensile Stress in Shaft using this online calculator?
 To use this online calculator for Axial Force given Tensile Stress in Shaft, enter Tensile Stress in Shaft t) & Diameter of Shaft on Strength Basis (d) and hit the calculate button.
 Here is how the Axial Force given Tensile Stress in Shaft calculation can be explained with given input values -> 125767.1 = 72800000*pi*(0.0469^2)/4.